-If you qualify for a tax holiday, you will also be able to bring a licensed motor vehicle without taxes.
+If you qualify for a tax holiday, you will also bring a licensed motor vehicle without taxes.
 If you don’t qualify, you will have to pay some taxes dependent upon the car’s age, etc.

-If you don’t qualify under one of these schemes, try getting a job with a company that has a presence in both Canada and the USA.
+If you don’t qualify under one of these schemes, try getting a job with a company with a presence in both Canada and the USA.
 If you work at a company like this for a year, you can relocate to Canada with that company.

 Moving to Canada Checklist